Dassourav07/Maxico/README.md

 os: Library for interacting with the operating system.
 warnings: Library to control warnings.

-streamlit: Library for creating web apps. plotly.express Library for creating interactive plots.
-pandas: Library for data manipulation.
-os: Library for interacting with the operating system.
-warnings: Library to control warnings

-st.set_page_config: Configures the Streamlit app. st. title: Sets the title of the app. st. markdown: Adjusts the padding of the container using custom CSS.

-file_path: Specifies the location of the Excel file. os. path.exists: Checks if the file exists. pd.read_excel: Reads the specified sheets from the Excel file into DataFrames.

-pd.to_datetime: Converts the 'Date' column to datetime format.
-PD. merge: Merges the sales and stores DataFrames on 'Store_ID'. dict(zip(...)): Creates dictionaries to map product and store IDs to names. df['...'] = df['...'].map(...): Replaces IDs with names in the merged DataFrame.

-st. sidebar.date_input: Creates date input widgets in the sidebar for filtering. st. sidebar.multi-select: Creates multi-select widgets for filtering by city and product.
-Filtering: Filters the DataFrame based on the selected dates, cities, and products.

 PD. groupby: Aggregates inventory by summing 'Stock_On_Hand' for each 'Product_ID'.
 Summing metrics: Calculates total revenue, profit, loss, and inventory.